milaguyenlam/SpaceInvaders/readme.md

 ## Execute

-- run "java -jar -Dfile.encoding=UTF-8 space-invaders-1.0-SNAPSHOT-jar-with-dependencies.jar" to run the game (in target folder)
+- run "java -jar space-invaders-1.0-SNAPSHOT-jar-with-dependencies.jar" to run the game (in target folder)

 ## Install

-- run "mvn install" in project folder
+- run "mvn clean package" in project folder
-- run "java -jar -Dfile.encoding=UTF-8 space-invaders-1.0-SNAPSHOT-jar-with-dependencies.jar" to run the game (in target folder)
+- run "java -jar space-invaders-1.0-SNAPSHOT-jar-with-dependencies.jar" to run the game (in target folder)

 ## Controls and rules